A Gardeners Guide to Hummingbird Sage

 Perfect for use as a ground cover, Topanga blooms in spring with large clusters of pink blossoms atop 3-foot-tall spikes that act as hummingbird magnets.
 This variety grows best in full to partial shade and rich, well-drained soil.
 Like the species, it's hardy in USDA zones 8 to 11 and requires low to moderate irrigation once established.

 If you're looking for something a bit different, Salvia spathacea 'Avis Keedy' adds a flash of canary yellow to the landscape.
 With its broad, fruit-scented foliage and bright blossoms, this variety is the perfect choice for dry, shaded planting sites.

-Commonly known as Apricot Hummingbird Sage, Salvia spathacea 'Cerro Alto' attracts hummers with its lustrous blossoms in a warm, apricot hue.
+Commonly known as Apricot Hummingbird Sage, Salvia spathacea 'Cerro Alto' attracts hummers with its lustrous blossoms in a warm, golden orange.
 This clone – one of the most vigorous growers we've seen – spreads up to 3 feet wide and 2 feet tall, while its flower spikes add another 2 feet of height.

-Though when it comes to Salvia spathacea it may be true that “if you plant them, they will come” -- as far as hummingbirds go, anyway – you can also make your garden a more inviting destination for these amazing little creatures.
-Hummers are attracted to landscapes that include a variety of habitat components, such as trees for nesting and resting; gardens that incorporate a mix of native plants; a source of drinking water; and flowering plants that bloom with brightly colored, tube-shaped blossoms.
+When it comes to Hummingbird Sage, it may be true that “if you plant them, they will come.”
+But we offer many hummingbird favorites to help you can make your garden an inviting destination for these amazing little creatures.
+Hummers are attracted to landscapes that include a variety of welcoming components, such as: trees for nesting and resting; gardens that incorporate a mix of native plants; a source of drinking water; and flowering plants that bloom with brightly colored, tube-shaped blossoms.